j-d-b/tas-server/README.md

 yarn
 ```

-An environment variables file (called `.env`) must also be added to the project root, containing the following definitions (values are given as examples only):
+An environment variables file (called `.env`) must also be added to the project root directory.
+It must contain the following definitions (values are given as examples only):
 ```
 JWT_SECRET=secret-key
 ```

+The backend is an [Express](https://expressjs.com/) web server which provides a `/graphql` endpoint using [Apollo Server](https://www.apollographql.com/docs/apollo-server/).
+It uses a persistent, in-memory, [LokiJS](http://lokijs.org/#/) database.

+To use the backend, the database must be initialized and the server started.

+The server can run in two modes: `development` and `production`.

-### Development and testing
+### For development and testing
-Setup database with sample data and start the server:
+Setup the database with sample data and start the server:
 ```
 yarn develop
 ```

-Test data is added manually in `setup-scripts/setup-dev.js`.
+Test data is added to the database manually in `setup-scripts/setup-dev.js`.
 Check it out for a list of possible users.

 In development mode, the server is run with `nodemon`, which restarts the server any time a file is modified.